CartoDB/search-srv/README.md

 To add new plugins, simply add another object to the `plugins` list.

 Each object requires two attributes:
     1. `type` - the type of plugin, this corresponds to the name of the plugin file found in `plugins/`
-2. `arguments` - the arguments given to the plugin constructor, the first will be a name which must be unique across the configured plugins
+    2. `arguments` - the arguments given to the plugin constructor; the first will be a name which must be unique across the configured plugins; the rest will be specific to the plugin so look at the plugin constructor

 To refresh Tiresias' configuration while the server is running, send a request to `/refresh`.